 - Identification of the parents of Mary Brooks who married Nathaniel Cook.
 Was she the daughter of Samuel as I have hypothesized or some other unidentified Brooks?
 And if she was the daughter of Samuel, then who was the Mary Brook(s) who married Joshua Moses?
-I am betting that she was the daughter of Samuel, since Samuel's sister Lydia was Nathaniel's mother.
+I am betting that my Mary was the daughter of Samuel, since Samuel's sister Lydia was Nathaniel's mother.

 - Pallen link in Russia/Eastern Europe.
 Solomon Pallen immigrated to Richmond, VA, but from where?
 I have seen him called everything from a disgraced Russian Count to a German peddler!

 - Ancestry of Luke Hanson

 - Aaron Hackney, father of Esther Hackney who married Louis Auguste Benoist in 1832.
 Was he related to the Hackney family in Delaware?
 Esther was a Quaker, as were the Delaware Hackneys, and the names are so close...

 - David Greenleaf and his wife Mary Bickford, married in Boston in 1705.
 Neither seems to be related to any families of the same name that I can find.

 - Family Search

 - USGenWeb - an incredible national network of genealogy web sites

 - Tributaries - the Brooks families of New England